mschermann/docker_apache_drill_datagrip/README.md

 * While creating the container, the image will also generate a `/data` folder for the data files.
 * This image will also extract the jdbc driver jar of Apache Drill to connect SQL user interfaces (e.g., Data Grip) to the Drill container.

+This image allows you to generate an out-of-the-box analytics environment without cluttering your machine.
+If this is not your cup of tea, head over to the [instructions](https://drill.apache.org/docs/install-drill/) for a standard installation of Apache Drill.

 ## Docker Environment

 Install Docker by following the instructions [here](https://www.docker.com/products/docker-desktop).
 If you do not have an account with Docker, you may be asked to create one.